chef-boneyard/chef-rfc/rfc081-release-cadence.md

 Major releases in April avoids releasing during winter holidays, summer vacations, ChefConf and Chef Summits.

+## Cookbook Support

+The latest version of community cookbooks are required to support only the latest 6 months of chef-client versions.
+This window does not reset on a major version release so that the prior major version track is supported for a 6 month window.

+As an example, in May we will typically drop 14.1.0 and both 14.0 and 14.1 will be supported.
+The version of 13 release 6 months prior should be 13.8 and will still be supported so that 6 versions will be considered current (13.8 through 13.11 plus 14.0 and 14.1).
+At that point community cookbooks may choose to start using 13.8 features and drop support for versions prior to 13.7

+## Ruby Cadence

+Since the ruby language itself releases new minor versions over the Christmas holidays, the April major release of Chef Client should include the minor revision of ruby which landed the prior Christmas.
+Combined with the 6 month sliding window for cookbook support that also implies that when the prior major release of the client falls off of community cookbook support that the prior minor release of ruby will also fall off of community cookbook support (including the cookstyle gem and related tooling).

+The release of the new major version may be delayed if there are show stopping bugs in the released version of ruby (we assume that 4 months will be enough time for major regressions in the core language to be addressed, but that is an external dependency).

 ## Copyright

 This work is in the public domain.
 In jurisdictions that do not allow for this,